Tanky split pusher

 Little tips that can help.

 First, be smart with your W. You don't have to get someone in the middle of it to be effective.
 If you're running to tower, run close to the inner wall and place it where you're standing.
-Unless they're on top of you, they'll have to go around, use at least two dashes, or auto it twice buying you over a second at low levels.
+Unless they're on top of you, they'll have to go around, use at least two dashes, or auto it twice buying you a second at low levels.
 If you're in the jungle, you can use it to block passageways and even **** up people's auto pathing.
-People have been trash talking this ability, but its utility is ****ing amazing.
+It's not as impactful as an Anivia wall, but hot damn can it get the job done.

 Second, only let your maiden loose to push a lane solo if you're doing something that's important, or gives the maiden time to take a tower while you distract them.